Symplectic toric stratified spaces with isolated singularities: Homogeneous symplectic toric bundles

-\begin{proof} First, note that it is proven in \cite{KL} that, for any connection 1-form $A$, $d\langle \psi\circ \pi, A\rangle$ is a $G$-invariant symplectic form for $P$ with respect to which $\psi\circ\pi$ is a moment map (see Lemma ~\ref{l:biglem1}).
-So it remains to show we can find a particular connection satisfying the additional conditions required of a homogeneous symplectic toric bundle.
+\begin{proof} First, as shown in \cite{KarshonLerman}, any connection 1-form $A$ induces a $G$-invariant symplectic form $d\langle \psi\circ \pi, A\rangle$ with respect to which $\psi \circ \pi$ is a moment map (see Lemma \ref{l:KLbijectionlemma}).
+We will construct a particular connection so that the form $d\langle\psi\circ \pi,A\rangle$ satisfies the additional conditions required of a homogeneous symplectic toric bundle.